 The NAMI Family-to-Family Education

-Program (also offered in Spanish) is a free 12-week course for family caregivers of
+Program is a 12-session course for family caregivers of

 individuals with severe mental illnesses.
 The course, which was